The Austin Friends of Traditional Music

-- The purpose for which the corporation is organized is to encourage performance and appreciation of traditional music, by sponsoring meetings, music competitions, workshops, concerts, dances, and newsletters, as well as other educational and entertainment functions from time to time.
+- The purpose for which the corporation is organized is to encourage performance and appreciation of traditional music, by sponsoring meetings, music festivals, competitions, workshops, concerts, dances, and newsletters, as well as other educational and entertainment functions from time to time.

 Article II.
 Membership

 - Membership shall be open to any interested person without regard to race, color, religion, national origin or citizen status, sex, gender identity or expression, pregnancy, sexual orientation, age, disability or military status, and shall be obtained or maintained by the payment of dues, to be specified by vote of the membership.

 - Members shall have the right to elect representatives to the Board of Directors, to vote on any proposals to amend the bylaws, and, after having been a member for a minimum period of six months, to hold office.
 Members are entitled to specified discounts on organization merchandise or programs.
 Members shall be sent a newsletter, as described in section 1 of Article VIII.

 Article III.
 Board of Directors

 The Board of Directors (Board) is responsible for administering the affairs of the organization.
 The Board shall not be paid a salary but their authorized expenses, if any, incurred in connection with the affairs of the organization shall be reimbursed by the organization.
 The elected directors and their duties shall be as follows: